Curriculum Leader: Laura Oswald

 • Children will focus on the work of artists, craftspeople and designers by asking and answering questions, such as: ‘What is it like?’
 ‘What do I think about it?’

 Key Stage 2

 During Key Stage 2, Art and Design is about fostering children’s creativity and imagination by building on their knowledge, skills and understanding of materials and processes, through providing more complex activities.
 Children’s experiences help them to understand the diverse roles and functions of Art and Design in the world around them.

-Each child in KS1 and KS2 has an art sketchbook which serves as a cumulative record of their work and is passed on to the next teacher at the end of each year.
+Each child in KS1 and KS2 has an art sketchbook which serves as a cumulative record of their work throughout the year.
 Samples of children’s work are also collected.
 Monitoring takes place regularly through sampling children’s work, teacher planning and lesson observations.

 There are a wide range of resources to support the teaching of art and design across the school.
 All classes have a range of basic resources kept in the classroom; large bottles of paint and some other equipment, including specialist books are kept centrally.

 In art club we do lots of creative projects.
 We recently made our own dramatic masks using colourful decorations.